-This suspect is a real master of disguise, it comes in various forms such as 'loose' leaves, compressed blocks or com cob shapes, it can also appear in the form of oil.
+This suspect is a real master of disguise.
+It comes n various forms such as 'loose' leaves, compressed blocks or corn cob shapes.
+It can also appear in the form of oil.
 Cannabis is usually rolled up and smoked like a cigarette (sometimes referred to as a 'joint').
 In Singapore, the common method of consumption is via smoking.

-More alarmingly, abusers or conniving dealers mix It into common foods such as pizzas and beverages to 'soften' its image.
+More alarmingly, abusers or conniving dealers mix it into common foods such as pizzas and beverages to 'soften' its image.
 The suspect has been reported to appear in different types of everyday foods in other countries where tourists have been lured into trying them.
 Some countries also have more relaxed regulations on the consumption of cannabis.
-Hence, this suspect puts on a "friendlier" face compared to other drugs, However, this does not imply that anyone should my it even when overseas.
-It is a serious offence and action will still be taken against the offender upon leturning to Singapore.
+Hence, this suspect puts on a 'friendlier' face compared to other drugs.
+However, this does not imply that anyone should my it even when overseas.
+It is a serious offence and action will still be taken against the offender upon returning to Singapore.